 Who benefits in an ABC?

-• the creditors – since an experienced Assignee is officially working to maximize their recovery.
+- The creditors – since an experienced Assignee is officially working to maximize their recovery.
 The Assignee can take the assets to market immediately upon ABC launch (as opposed to the three-to-six-week delay in a Chapter 7 bankruptcy), and engage company personnel to assist, thus preserving asset value and institutional knowledge.

-• the board – since they can minimize their liability by resigning day one of the ABC, and do not face the disclosure requirements (and therefore stigma) of a bankruptcy.
+- The board – since they can minimize their liability by resigning day one of the ABC, and do not face the disclosure requirements (and therefore stigma) of a bankruptcy.

-• the acquirer – since the assets are sold free and clear of liens and related liabilities, and the sale can close quickly—without the need to obtain court approval (in many states).
+- The acquirer – since the assets are sold free and clear of liens and related liabilities, and the sale can close quickly—without the need to obtain court approval (in many states).

-• the company’s vendors and customers – since they can start a fresh relationship with the (presumably solvent) asset buyer.
+- The company’s vendors and customers – since they can start a fresh relationship with the (presumably solvent) asset buyer.

-How G2 can help
+How G2 Can Help